 Danny Barker passed away in 1994, but his name is one we should remember and celebrate here in the Crescent City.
-That’s why The Danny Barker Banjo & Guitar Festival will kick off its fifth annual festival next month, from Jan.
-8 -13.
+That’s why The Danny Barker Banjo & Guitar Festival will kick off its sixth annual festival Jan.
+15-20.

-There’s tons going on each day – from performances and parties to discussions and education events – and you can check out a full schedule here.
+There’s tons going on each day – from performances and parties to discussions and education events.
 See below for our top insider’s picks for each day of the fest.

 If you come out to celebrate Barker’s birthday at Snug Harbor Jazz Club (626 Frenchmen St.), you definitely won’t be alone.
-You’ll be joined by performers like Dr. Michael White who played under the tutelage of Barker in the Fairview Baptist Church Marching Band, as well as Gregg Stafford, Freddy Lonzo, Mari Watanabe, Glenn David Andrews, Kerry Lewis, and Topsy Chapman.
-Shows begin at 8 p.m. and 10 p.m., and entry is just $20.
+You’ll be joined by performers like Dr. Michael White who played under the tutelage of Barker in the Fairview Baptist Church Marching Band, as well as Gregg Stafford, Freddy Lonzo, Mari Watanabe, Glenn David Andrews, Kerry Lewis, Topsy Chapman, and special guest Yoshie Nakamura.
+Shows begin at 8 p.m. and admission is $20.

 This is just a sampling of the programming set for the festival.
 You can check out the full schedule here, and click here to learn more about the talented musicians that will be performing throughout the week.